-"Rural Industrial" uses permitted in Section 4.5.4 shall be permitted on the lands located east of Putnam Road north of Hamilton Road and designated "Extractive Industrial", subject to the aggregate resources being extracted, the site being appropriately rehabilitated, and the policies of Section 4.5.5(2).
+"Rural Industrial" uses permitted in Section 4.5.4 shall be permitted on the lands located east of Putnam Road north of Hamilton Road and designated-located within the "Extractive Industrial"overlay, subject to the aggregate resources being extracted, the site being appropriately rehabilitated, and the policies of Section 4.5.5(2).
 An amendment to the Official Plan will not be required for this expansion and change in land use, however, an amendment to the Zoning By-law, combined with Site Plan Control approval, shall be required prior to the development of "Rural Industrial" uses.